theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/Linear_and_mixed_integer_programming.md

 ## Linear programming
 [Wiki article on linear programming](https://en.wikipedia.org/wiki/Linear_programming).
 Combining the concept of an objective function with constraints.
 Dantzig came up with the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm).
 The most common solver in python is [PuLP](https://pythonhosted.org/PuLP/).

-Optimisation problems when the constraints and const function are linear and the decision variables are continuous are the simple, canonical domain of linear programming.
-However, such problems can be solved in polynomial time, which means that to tackle a hard (NP hard) problem with this frame work, the definition needs to be exponentially large.
+Optimisation problems where the constraints and cost function are linear, and the decision variables are continuous, are the simple, canonical domain of linear programming.
+However, such problems can be solved in polynomial time, which means that to tackle a hard (NP hard) problem with this framework, the problem definition needs to be exponentially large ([see this (pdf)](https://www.cwi.nl/system/files/scimeeting13.pdf)).

 However, if we allow for (some) decision variables to be integers instead of continuous, a much richer range of problems can be expressed and solved in a similar framework.
 This is called mixed integer programming.